 Dear government, pay up to get a good demand for your bonds

-As part of its regular yearly practice, the government will meet bond houses today to discuss its borrowing calendar for 2018-19.
+As part of its regular yearly practice, the government met bond houses on Wednesday to discuss its borrowing calendar for 2018-19.
 The conditions couldn’t be more unfriendly though.

-Bond yields have surged around 100 basis points in the last six months, essentially conveying that investors don’t like them anymore.
+Bond yields have surged around 100 basis points in the last six months, essentially conveying that investors don’t like them any more.
 It is well known that foreign investors have begun dumping Indian bonds for a month now and even local banks are wary after choking on losses from previous buying binges.

 Forsaken by the biggest buyers, the bond market has seen trading volume dry up and consequent rising yields have wreaked havoc on many a balance sheet.